Xe/site/blog/the-dwarven-cavern-6e-2020-06-28.markdown

 The poison has 5 charges.

-Merchants do not want to take the risk buying it and will you pay them for its disposal.
+Merchants do not want to take the risk buying it and will have you pay them for its disposal.
 This cannot be purchased.

 ### Bubba's Clubba